vonwareb/vonwareb.github.io/posts/post2.md

 ---
 ### **📚 What this is about - and why it matters**
-In this blog post, I will take a closer look at my chosen seed paper on Bayesian Deep Learning (BDL).
+In this blogpost, I will take a closer look at my chosen seed paper on Bayesian Deep Learning (BDL).
 In particular, I will analyze the structure, style, presentation, and use of illustrations.
 The goal is to find out what is convincingly successful and where there is still potential for optimization.

 My chosen seed paper is not a scientific paper in the traditional sense, but a so-called position paper.
 But what exactly distinguishes a position paper from a traditional scientific paper?